gbarkway/hypnospace-sitemap/README.md

 ## Deployment

+There are some brief notes that might be useful to others in the deployment folder.

 ### Building docker images for production

 To build a docker image for every service and push them to a container registry: